-In my middle school days, I remember wondering about eighth grade math: “Will I ever actually use any of this information?”
-The more I convinced myself that none of it mattered in the “real world,” the less my fourteen year-old self cared.
+In my middle school days, I remember wondering about the importance of eighth-grade math.
+“Will I ever actually use any of this information?”
+The more I convinced myself that none of it mattered in the “real world,” the less my young self cared.
 That’s probably the best excuse I could muster to justify not trying.

 1. Confidence in the Power of the Gospel